kchousos/CPPDescent/report/report.md

 A brute force approach to this problem has a complexity of $O(n^2)$, since each datapoint needs to check all others so that it can *weed out* the K points nearest to it.
 An answer to this problem was given in 2011 by Dong et al. in their paper titled "Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures" [@dongEfficientKnearestNeighbor2011], where they present the *NN-Descent* algorithm.
 This algorithm is based at the very simple idea that *"a neighbor of a neighbor is also likely to be a neighbor"*.
 According to them, this algorithm is shown to have a complexity of $O(n^{1.14})$.
 This is a major step-up from the quadratic time, especially when it comes to big dataset.

 Our library does not only implement the NN-Descent algorithm.
 It also implements other optimizations that e.g. make the starting graph more like the one we want to end up with, lowering this way the number of iterations the algorithm must do to reach a satisfying result.
 These optimizations are discussed in [@sec:optimizations].

+## Parameters

+The full algorithm can be tweaked by a number of parameters.
+The ones that have to do with the NN-Descent algorithm are: $K$ for the number of nearest neighbors to search for, $\delta$ for the threshold to the early termination [@dongEfficientKnearestNeighbor2011, sec.
+2.6] and $\rho$ for the sampling rate [@dongEfficientKnearestNeighbor2011, sec.
+2.5].

+Apart from those, there are two other parameters that have to do with the creation of the starting graph when random projection trees are used ([@sec:rpt]): $D$ for the upper bound to the number of vertices each leaf must have and $T$ for the number of random projection trees to compute.

 ## Project layout